DxChainNetwork/godx/README.md

 }]
 ```

 **NOTE:** length can be attach to the end of the command to get number of storage hosts that the client learnt from the network.
-If error returned, meaning that there are no hosts available
+If error returned, meaning that there are no hosts available.

 ```shell
 > sclient.host.ls.length